-I slept really well for the first time since starting the pilgrimage.
-There was virtually no noise and no distractions to wake me up so I got a solid 5 hours of sleep.
+I had slept really well for the first time since starting the pilgrimage.
+There was virtually no noise and no distractions to wake me up so I had managed a solid 5 hours of sleep.
 When I woke up and looked at the time it was 03:40.
-I had set my alarm for 05:30 so I tried to get back to sleep but as usual it was impossible to get back to sleep.
-I wanted to get to Zenrakuji (#30) nice and early so I could give myself the maximum amount of time for what was forecast to be a very nice day.
+I had set my alarm for 05:30 so I tried to get back to sleep but as usual it proved impossible to get back to sleep.

-Yesterday I had laid out all the contents of pack my pack on the floor to make it easier to pack everything away the following morning.
-I put them all inside a large plastic bin bag and for the first time I realized how much stuff I was really carrying and also how much the clothes alone were contributing to the overall weight.
+The plan today was to get to Zenrakuji (#30) nice and early so I could give myself the maximum amount of time for what was forecast to be a very nice day.
+Before going to sleep yesterday I had laid out all the contents of my pack on the floor to make it easier to pack everything away when I got up.
+As I was doing this, I realized for the first time how much stuff I was actually carrying and also how much the clothes alone were contributing to the overall weight.
 There were some scales in the apartment so I used it first to weigh myself and then myself and everything I was carrying.
-In 2 weeks of walking I had managed to lose probably close to 3kg and my weight was back below 60kg.
-After a bit of calculating my pack and the contents of ohenro bag together weighed 17kg.
-That was about the same I had been carrying during the first pilgrimage.
-In hindsight, I could say that I should have brought less or invested in a better quality pack but I was now reasonably comfortable and my body seemed to have adapted to carrying such a load each day.
-Carrying a more sensible amount would have made things a lot more comfortable but maybe it was also a metaphor for the unnecessary burdens I always seemed to carry along with me.
+In 2 weeks of walking I had managed to lose probably close to 3kg with my weight was back below 60kg.
+My pack and the contents of my ohenro bag together came out at 17kg.

 Without responding to my greeting he took the book in one hand, banged the stamps in and scribbled whatever it was he scribbled every day, closed it and pushed it back towards me.
 I held out the 300 yen and he pointed to the counter so I placed the coins on his writing mat.
-It occurred to me that I could be sarcastic and ask if he enjoyed his job but instead I just took out a photograph and told him I gave one to everyone who was kind to me.
-Maybe that was a little sarcastic too but that was not the intention.
+It occurred to me that I could be sarcastic and ask if he enjoyed his job but instead I just took out a photograph and told him I was giving one to everyone who was kind to me.
+Maybe that was a little sarcastic but that was not the intention.
 This time round I didn't feel any special attachment to my stamp book but saw it as more of a necessary and important record of my pilgrimage.
-He took the photo and kept looking at it but without saying a word.
-I wasn't particularly waiting for a reply and after gathering my things I left feeling I had passed the first test of the day.
+He took the photo and looked at it without saying a word.
+I wasn't waiting for a reply and after gathering my things I left feeling I had passed the first test of the day.

 As I made a bee line for the Family Mart I found myself veering towards the udon restaurant instead.
-The udon restaurant had just opened and I seemed to be the very first customer.
-It was a self service restaurant and all the food looked very appetizing but in the end I just got myself a small bowl of bukkake udon and a vegetable croquette.
-As I sat down the Beatles “It's been a hard day's night” started playing on the sound system.
+The udon restaurant had just opened up and I seemed to be the very first customer.
+It was a self service restaurant and all the food looked very appetizing.
+I ended up with a small bowl of bukkake udon and a vegetable croquette.
+As I sat down the Beatles - It's been a hard day's night - started playing on the sound system.
 A few more Beatles songs later I was happily fueled and ready to tackle the rest of the day.
 Before I left I returned to the food counter and presented a photograph to one of the staff and then headed back out and picked up the trail markers again.

-I had not gone very far when a Japanese pilgrim fell into step along side me and started chatting to me.
+I had not gone very far when a Japanese pilgrim fell into step along side me and started chatting.
 He was a 65 year old from Osaka.
 Most older pilgrims I met along the way tended to be a little reticent to talk and open up but my friendly pilgrim this morning was chatting away like we were the best of friends.
 We walked together towards Chikurinji (#31) but as we headed up a steep wooded trail he soon fell behind and then completely out of sight.
-The trail continued up to and through the botanical gardens.
+The trail continued up to and then continued through the botanical gardens.
 I was hoping I would see some pretty blossoms but it was still too early and the best blossoms were yet to appear.

-After finishing my prayers at both the prayer halls I looked about the temple grounds just taking photographs.
+After finishing my prayers at both the prayer halls I looked about the temple grounds and took some photographs.
 Chikurinji (#31) has an impressive looking 5 storied pagoda and many other interesting structures.
 A sign not too far from the daishi hall caught my attention because the English translation read “One Wish Jizo”.
 I climbed the steps to where it pointed and found a small structure lined with small doll like figurines.
 It seemed from what I could understand that a single wish could be made at this particular spot.
 After my sometimes less than gentle thoughts yesterday I decided to pray for all my bad habits to be vanquished.
 That was bundling up quite a lot of bad habits into one wish but I prayed quietly that this one wish would be granted.

 The stamp office was next on the to-do list but it was back down the steep flight of steps so before heading there I decided to take a bit of a rest and connect to the temple wifi.
 There was a sign indicating that wifi was available so I connected and for the first time in many days I checked my email and fired of a few quick replies.
 For someone who was ordinarily glued to his computer screen the loss of connectivity had proved no hardship at all.
 Disconnected once more from the real world I headed back down to the stamp office and another test of my goal for the day.